-Join Executive Director Dr. Kathy Wiebke for the Executive Director’s Book Club.
+Join Juliana Urtubey for the Arizona K12 Center’s Book Club.
 The books we discuss are recommended by teachers and leaders just like you!
 Four meeting dates, four different books.
 You choose: join us for one or all four!
 Each meeting is $15 and includes the book.
 Be sure to note each meeting's registration deadline.

 We kick off the new school year on August 15 with the book Reclaiming Personalized Learning by Paul Emerich France.
 When technology is used to individualize curriculum, the learning in our classrooms becomes less personal.
 In his book Paul Emerich France presents a vision of personalized learning where inclusive learning opportunities for all learners is central.
 He shares stories from his own classroom while providing guidance on sustainable applications for personalization in curriculum design, instruction, and assessment.
 Just what we need as we plan for a new school year!